 This morning I found a lid from an angel food cake to use as a bucket for the black berries and headed out the door.
 That's when it started.
 This was the most beautiful morning I can ever remember.
 The air was extra cool from the weak cold front that moved through this weekend, there was a light fog that gave the morning sun a special glow and music from the early birds singing.
 I guess I've never felt closer to God than I did this morning.
 Memories from the past filled by heart and it took some time for me to continue with my morning plans.
 God is good to give us these good memories and subdue the unpleasant past.

 You can't see the trees for the forest.
 We've heard it over and over.
 I guess this is my example.
 I often look out my office window and see the beauty of the trees along our property line.
 They are a mixture of oak, pine, elm and others that I don't know their names.
 But while picking berries this morning I got closer than normal and I could see the beauty of what made the forest.
-These are the black berries that drew me closer to the forest than we normally look.
-I muse at what I put myself through to get to these morsel of sweetness.
-Before it was over thorns stuck in my fingers and tore the skin of my hands and forearms.
-I was hoping to pick enough for a cobbler, but don't think just one day's worth will make it.
-Maybe someone else will go out and pick some more tomorrow as others ripen.

 I see a lot on the Internet about heirloom or antique flowers.
 They may not get any antiqueier than this wild rose growing in the fence line with the black berries and sweet smelling honeysuckle.
 This little antique rose is about to knock itself out when all these buds open.
 It's just getting started, there are hundreds of buds on this thorny little beauty.